adamswbrown/rvtools2azuremigratePS/README.md

 - **InUse%**: Uses the "In use MiB" column value from RV Tools Input Storage in use, space in MiBs, used by this virtual machine on all datastores.

+## CPU and Memory Utilization (Azure Migrate Output)

+Azure Migrate requires CPU and Memory utilization percentages for a more accurate assessment.
+This tool provides flexibility in specifying these values to better match your environment's actual utilization or to simulate different scenarios.

+The resulting output file can then be used to generate assessment and business cases in Azure Migrate (more info here: https://learn.microsoft.com/en-us/azure/migrate/tutorial-discover-import)

+# Default Values
+If you do not specify a value for CPU or Memory utilization, the tool will default to 50%.
+This is a general average and may not reflect the actual utilization of your environment.
+It's recommended to adjust these values based on monitoring data if available.
+If you do not specify a value for the Storage Calculation, it will default to Provisioned.
+This value uses Total storage space, in MiB, committed to this virtual machine across all datastores.
+Essentially an aggregate of the property commited across all datastores that this virtual machine is located on.

+# Specifying Utilization
+You can specify the CPU and Memory utilization percentages using the `-CPUUtilizationPercentage` and `-MemoryUtilizationPercentage` switches respectively when generating the Azure Migrate CSV.
+Allowed values are 50, 90, 95, or any integer between 0 and 100.

 For example: